Reverse Lookup List by Purpose

 Starting from Vket2025 Winter, the installation method for certain shaders has been changed.

-- When using UnlitWF Shader or lilToon, install their VPM packages in VCC.
-Please make sure the versions match.
+- When using UnlitWF Shader or lilToon, install their VPM packages in VCC and match the versions specified in the submission rules.

 Click here to expand